 Use the Student Training Plan and consult the Graduation Requirements later in this manual to make sure you are on track to complete all program requirements.
 Submit the aforementioned materials to the DCT by April 1.
 Talk to students who are applying to and who have been accepted by internships.
 Ask for recommendations of interesting places that provide training experiences consistent with your long-term goals.
 Ask prior students about their experiences, talking to people at various sites that seem to be of interest to you.
 Arrange to make contact with anyone going to sites you think you might want to pursue once they have begun the internship.
 Reassure yourself that you will get through this process, as difficult as it seems.
-Budget your funds so that you can afford to travel to interview at a number of internship.
+Budget your funds so that you can afford to apply to many sites (around 15 typically).
 Update your wardrobe as necessary if you need professional business attire.